 Indoor maps can be used to keep all individuals safe when entering the hospital.
 In the event of an emergency, users can be notified of exit procedures with turn-by-turn directions to follow.
 This can relieve stress levels by avoiding people becoming panicked and disoriented when attempting to find exits.
 Indoor positioning technology can be used for security teams to ensure everyone has exited the building safely and no one has been left behind.

 Hospitals are continuing to grow each and every day.
-To learn more about how indoor mapping can minimize the complexity of venues in the healthcare sector, increase employee productivity, and improve the overall patient experience, book a demo today.
+To learn more about how indoor mapping can minimize the complexity of venues in the healthcare sector, increase employee productivity, and improve the overall patient experience, contact us to book a demo today.

 Whether you’re going to the hospital for an emergency, an appointment, or to visit someone, finding your way around a hospital can be a daunting and stressful experience.
 Healthcare spaces...